Recipients of the 2020 FLAIR fellowships announced

 The largest and most important rivers in southern western Africa begin in the Angolan Highlands – dubbed the “water tower”.
 Mismanagement threatens these rivers and the populations, and ecosystems – like the Okavango Delta they support.
 Using the latest climate data and models, Ross will identify patterns of rainfall and water use with the aim of developing a framework for the responsible management of the Angolan Highlands water tower.

-Samuel Iwarere (Nigerian), University of Kwazulu Natal, South Africa
+Samuel Iwarere (Nigerian), University of Pretoria, South Africa

 Millions of deaths could be prevented each year with access to clean water, an issue more acutely faced by low-income communities.
 Samuel will develop a new and accessible technology to purify river water and serve those most in need.